JosAhl/JosAhl/README.md

 Fullstack Web Development Student, Yrgo Göteborg

-I’m drawn to web development because it combines creativity, problem-solving, and attention to detail.
+I was drawn to web development because it combines creativity, problem-solving, and attention to detail.
 I enjoy seeing projects grow and evolve, whether starting from scratch or improving what already exist.
 My goal is to help build a web that’s inclusive, accessible, and enjoyable to use.

 ---